MicrosoftDocs/windows-itpro-docs/windows/security/identity-protection/access-control/local-accounts.md

 The default Administrator account cannot be deleted or locked out, but it can be renamed or disabled.

-In Windows 10 and Windows Server 2016, Windows setup disables the built-in Administrator account and creates another local account that is a member of the Administrators group.
+From Windows 10, Windows 11 and Windows Server 2016, Windows setup disables the built-in Administrator account and creates another local account that is a member of the Administrators group.
 Members of the Administrators groups can run apps with elevated permissions without using the **Run as Administrator** option.
 Fast User Switching is more secure than using Runas or different-user elevation.

 **Account group membership**